 The new rescue wing on the grounds of Lachen Hospital not only looks much better than the old one, it is also more functional and ecological.
 A ventilated facade with good thermal insulation and the photovoltaic roof make it possible.
 While raw or color-treated surfaces of raw materials dominate in the interior construction, the choice of materials for the facade and roofing was Eternit cladding.
 It was a decision for longevity and low maintenance.

-individual lookbook for downloading
+Select several references and design your individual lookbook for downloading